Why tough love has no place in the FDS model

 There is often a debate on ‘tough love’ as an effective strategy for families dealing with alcohol and other drug issues.
 At FDS we believe that applying punitive strategies is not really effective and, in some cases, may lead to more problems than solutions.
 ‘Tough love’ has been not supported by treatment services and experts around the world.
 What was more critical in our decision not to recommend it was listening to the anguished stories of families who regret having applied the ‘tough love’ strategy.
 In some cases, ‘tough love’ only resulted in greater levels of anxiety and worry for families.
 In other cases, the family had lost all contact with the person using drugs and alcohol, and worse still families telling us about tragic deaths by suicide or overdose as a consequence of these actions.

-, and I would recommend people read this.
+, and I would recommend people read this information.
 Setting boundaries should be done in discussion with the person who uses drugs, and a general rule for family members should be ‘Demand what you must and tolerate what you can’.
 In discussing boundary setting the skills of active listening, assertiveness and negotiation are recommended.
 We have put together a specific Stepping Forward session on boundary setting and this will be available shortly.